greiginsydney/Intervalometerator/docs/FAQ.md

 }
 ```

-## My Camera and/or Pi are running low on storage.
+## My camera and/or Pi are running low on storage.
 How can I delete old images?

 Hidden config options in the INI file will let you delete images off the camera after they've been safely transferred to the Pi, and after they've been safely uploaded to your nominated "off-box" destination.